 A buyer persona is a semi-fictional representation of an ideal client based on actual research and some select educated speculation.
 Suppose you're trying to stand out in a crowded marketplace.
-In that case, it's super important to put a lot of thought into your buyer personas because they inform everything going forward with your marketing strategy, sales strategy, customer success strategy.
+In that case, it's super important to put a lot of thought into your buyer personas because they inform everything going forward with your marketing strategy, sales strategy, and customer success strategy.

-And again, it’s super important to nail the buyer personas so you understand the goals, pains, challenges, struggles, how potential clients see you and can craft your entire strategy around that.
+And again, it’s super important to nail the buyer personas so you understand the goals, pains, challenges, struggles, and how potential clients see you and can craft your entire strategy around that.

 How Your Ideal Client Profile (ICP) Fits in With Buyer Personas

 An ideal client profile, on the other hand, is about a company, not an individual.

 And it's very common actually for an ideal client profile that talks about a company you're trying to target or the kinds of companies you're trying to target, including two or more ideal buyer personas within the ideal client profile.